-Career coaching is a great way to help individuals who are facing a decision about the future of their career make informed decisions on their next steps.
+Career coaching is a great way to help individuals who are facing a decision about the future of their career make informed decisions about their next steps.

 Traditionally, a career-coaching service is offered to individuals by their employer, but we see an exciting new world where career coaching is a service delivered directly to, and controlled by, the individual.